steedos/help/en-us/workflow/instance_approve.md

 - You will receive a notification message when steedos workflow has been installed in your PC or mobile devices.

-Then login steedos and enter the workspace.
-In the workflow page, the red number given in “Inbox” is the form numbers that need to be approved.
+Login steedos and enter the workspace.
+In the workflow page, the displayed number in “Inbox” is the form numbers that need to be handled.

 #### Form contents